 Wait – I thought this was about identifying the person talking, so shouldn’t it be called “Intelligent Microphone”?

-These questions, and many more, will be answered in the following beautifully worded paragraphs.
+These questions, and many more, will be answered in the following beautifully worded document.

 What is Intelligent Speaker?

-Intelligent Speaker (now often called speaker recognition), at its core, is proprietary Microsoft technology to uniquely identify a person’s voice to have accurate speaker attribution in places such as meeting rooms.
+Intelligent Speaker (now often called speaker recognition) is proprietary Microsoft technology to uniquely identify a person's voice to have accurate speaker attribution in places such as meeting rooms.
 Put another way, when multiple people are speaking in a conference room, and the transcription feature in Microsoft Teams is enabled, how can the sentences and words of each in-room attendee be attributed to them as opposed to being generically attributed to the meeting space?

-Here is a sample transcript of a user speaking in a conference room, appropriately named “Epic Conference Room of Awesome”.
+Here is a sample transcript of a conversation in a conference room, appropriately named “Epic Conference Room of Awesome”.
 Note the sentences from this snippet of the transcript are not attributed to a human, but rather to the conference room.

 Figure Donuts are delicious

 First off, how many people are in this conversation?
-1 person talking to themselves?
+One person talking to themselves?
 Two people?
 Three?

 Let's say there are two people in this conversation.
 Who said what?
 Am I bringing the donuts[6] or is the other person bringing them?
 Who even is the other person?